Imaginus02/Musicca-mockup/presentation/slides.md

 # Responsive design

-The main constraints of a website designed for a good smartphone accessibility :
+The main constraints of a website designed for a good smartphone accessibility:
 - The screen is small.
 How to display efficiently all your data while keeping it readable.
 - The pointer method (fingers) is not accurate.
 You can't have small links or buttons.

-On a small screen, you will be able to display less information in the same time, and to be smart on ways to navigate towards all the information your website should provide.
+On a small screen, you will be able to display less information in the same time, and you need to be smart on the way to navigate towards all the information your website should provide.

 ---